Easter Resources 2017

-Reading Matthew for Lent During Lent this year, we'll be reading the Gospel of Matthew, a chapter a day.
-You can read each chapter at a single sitting, or break it in half (morning and evening).
+Reading Matthew During this year, most of our Gospel readings are from Matthew.
+Sometimes it's helpful to read the Gospels at a single sitting (or a few).
 Reading the Gospel this way will give us a greater depth and understanding of Jesus' story.
 It will also help us to be more faithful followers of Jesus, as we pray and act and listen our way into being formed by him.
-You'll find below a table with the daily reading assignments.
-In order to help us have some background and context for what we will be reading, here are three short (10 min.) videos by Bishop Tom Wright, Professor of New Testament at St. Andrew's, Scotland; former Bishop of Durham, England, on the Gospel of Matthew.
+In order to help us have some background and context for this Gospel, here are three short (10 min.) videos by Bishop Tom Wright, Professor of New Testament at St. Andrew's, Scotland; former Bishop of Durham, England, on Matthew.

 As an Episcopal parish, All Saints' is part of a larger family of Christians who share the same spiritual heritage.
 We are part of the Diocese of Newark ,made up of congregations in Northern

 The Community of St. John Baptist (CSJB) in nearby Mendham, NJ is the American branch of one of the oldest women's religious order in the Anglican communion.
 Their convent chapel, retreat house and 75 acres of wooded grounds are available for groups and individuals.
 All Saints' and CSJB have close ties and support each other's work.

 The Episcopal Church (TEC) is our denomination that includes all 50 states and 14 other countries (including Haiti, Honduras and American congregations in Europe).

 The Anglican Communion, our worldwide fellowship, is made up of more than 80 million members in 44 regional and national member churches around the globe in more than 160 countries that all draw their history from the Church of England and are in communion with the Archbishop of Canterbury.